TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Introduction

-Contrary to all the advantages mentioned for deep models, since they are over-parameterized and black-box, it is often difficult to decipher how predictions are generated by them~\citep{doshi2017towards, cabitza2023quod}.
-This challenge is associated with a "lack of interpretability" issue that prevents the adoption of deep models in sensitive applications due to a lack of trust in their output generation process~\citep{carvalho2019machine}.
-Due to the obscurity of deep models' inner mechanisms and functions, it is also challenging to diagnose and debug them~\citep{wang2019designing,kulesza2015principles}.
-Ultimately, the lack of interpretability of a deep model restricts its user from comprehending the reasoning behind its predictions, resulting in a decline in its usage.
-Also mentioned in some literature is the concept of \textit{explainability}, which in most previous papers is considered synonymous with interpretability.
-Still, in others, its definition is distinct from that of interpretability.
-For instance, the authors of~\citep{gilpin2018explaining} elucidate the difference between these two concepts as: Explainability refers to models that can encapsulate the rationale for neural network activity, earn the trust of users, or generate insights into the reasoning behind their actions.
-By default, interpretable models are explainable, although this is not always the case.
+Several state-of-the-art architectures, such as ResNet~\cite{he2016deep}, have progressed to the point where they even surpass human-level performance in image classification task~\cite{he2015delving}.
+Deep Neural Networks (DNNs) are over-parameterized and black-box; Thus, it is often difficult to decipher how predictions are generated by them~\cite{doshi2017towards}.
+This challenge is associated with "lack of interpretability/explainability" issue that prevents the adoption of DNNs in sensitive applications due to lack of trust in their output generation process~\cite{carvalho2019machine}.
+The lack of interpretability of DNNs, restricts their users from comprehending the reasoning behind their predictions, resulting in a decline in their usage~\cite{meng2020interpreting,figueroa2021towards}.